 If you own a business that uses forklifts daily, then you’re probably already familiar with how they work.
 However, if you need to handle specific materials like hay, paper rolls, or others, a forklift clamp attachment can help you do so with greater ease and efficiency.
-A forklift clamp is a perfect solution if you’re looking to move a variety of materials.
+A forklift clamp is a perfect solution if you’re looking to move a variety of materials in a variety of industries.
 Barclay Brand Ferdon is here to discuss what forklift clamps are, the different types of clamps, and what materials they can handle.

 What Are Forklift Clamps?